Gattaran: History

 In the place where Gattaran lies today were three former ecclesiastical towns: Nassiping, Dummun, and Gattaran proper.
 Nassiping is the oldest among the three, founded on June 15, 1596, with Santa Catalina as the patron saint; Dummun was founded on May 24, 1598, and Gattaran, May 20, 1623.
 Since each of these towns had few inhabitants and had only one priest to administer to their religious needs, they were merged for ecclesiastical convenience into one municipality in 1877 by virtue of a Diocesan Order from the Bishop of Nueva Segovia (Lallo).
 Fray Francisco Suejos, O.P. was the first Gobernadorcillo.

 During the Spanish regime, the natives grew spiritually; but with the Americans, they grew educationally and the inhabitants assimilated a more sophisticated lifestyle.
-Under the Commonwealth Government, the first Municipal Mayor was Melencio Adviento, who begun the construction of the present municipal building.
+During the American period, Gattaran annexed the town of Nassiping, which was reduced into a barrio, in 1906.
+Under the Commonwealth government, the first Municipal Mayor was Melencio Adviento, who begun the construction of the present municipal building.
 The building was finished during the term of the next mayor, Atty.
 Hipolito Mandac.
 The municipal building was inaugurated in September, 1941.
 Four months after its inauguration, World War II broke out, the Japanese Forces occupied the town and all records, cadastral titles and others were confiscated by the invading forces.
+In 1944, the war's escalation led to the town's depopulation, with its inhabitants fleeing to the Sierra Madre or to the Zinundungan Valley in the west, now part of Lasam.

 With the coming of the Americans to adding Filipino soldiers under the Philippine Commonwealth Army and Philippine Constabulary, the whole province was liberated from the Japanese forces.
 The first election of the Republic in 1947 made Delfino Liban the mayor.
 The administration marked the building of roads in the barrios, improvements of streets and others.

 In 1950, the barrios of Gattaran to the west of the Cagayan River was separated to form the town of Lasam.

 In the classical era, Gattaran used to be the home of hunter-gatherers who specialized in hunting mollusks.
 These hunter-gatherers have stockpiled their leftover mollusk shells in numerous sites in Gattaran and neighboring Lal-lo, until eventually, the shells formed into largest stock of shell-midden sites in the entire Philippines.

 In 2006, the shell-midden sites of Gattaran and Lal-lo were included in the UNESCO Tentative List for World Heritage Site inclusion, a step closer to becoming a world heritage site.
 The shell-midden sites are currently being conserved by the local government from looting to preserve its outstanding universal value.

 Geography

+Gattaran is situated 66.38 km from the provincial capital Tuguegarao, and 551.53 km from the country's capital city of Manila.

 Barangays

 Gattaran is politically subdivided into 50 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.